hisubram/mobilefoundation/jsonstore.md

 To ensure the ordering of `mfpjsonjsloaded` and `mfpjsloaded` events, the developer has the option of calling `WL.CLient.init` manually.
 This will remove the need for having platform specific code.

-  Follow the steps below to configure calling of `WL.CLient.init` manually:
+  Use the following steps to configure calling of `WL.CLient.init` manually:

   1. In `config.xml`, change the `clientCustomInit` property to **true**.